kumahq/kuma-website/docs/docs/1.2.3/quickstart/kubernetes.md

 One of the most important [policies](/policies) that Kuma provides out of the box is [Traffic Metrics](/docs/1.2.3/policies/traffic-metrics/).

-With Traffic Metrics we can leverage Prometheus and Grafana to visualize powerful dashboards that show the overall traffic activity of our application and the status of the Service Mesh.
+With Traffic Metrics we can leverage Prometheus and Grafana to provide powerful dashboards that visualize the overall traffic activity of our application and the status of the service mesh.

 To enable traffic metrics we need to first install Prometheus and Grafana: